Unirep/Unirep/packages/docs/docs/protocol/trees.md

 # Trees

-Each attester has a single epoch and state tree that is progressively overwritten each epoch.
+Each attester has an epoch tree and a state tree that is overwritten each epoch.
+Attesters also have a history tree that stores all the final state tree/epoch tree root combinations.

 ## **State tree**